Abbreviations : Report Help

 Phylogenetic analysis of the complete translated genomes of iflaviruses show that a number of distinct clades exist.
 These will be likely separated taxonomically into different genera in the near future as more virus sequences become available (Figure 3.Iflaviridae).
 There does not appear to be an obvious host-based evolutionary relationship because each clade is composed of viruses infecting hosts from different insect orders.

 Figure 3.Iflaviridae.
 Mid-point rooted phylogenetic tree.
 Peptide sequences were aligned with MUSCLE (Edgar 2004), and a Bayesian Markov chain Monte Carlo based phylogenetic tree produced with MrBayes (Ronquist et al., 2012) sampling across the default set of fixed amino acid rate matrices, with 5 million generations, discarding the first 25% as burn-in.
 Node labels indicate posterior probabilities.
 Accession numbers and virus names are provided on the tree; viruses belonging to existing Iflavirus species are in blue font while unclassified isolates are in black.
+This phylogenetic tree and corresponding sequence alignment are available to download from the Resources page.

 Family Iflaviridae is a member of the order Picornavirales.
 Iflaviruses share properties with other members of the order (Dicistroviridae, Marnaviridae, Picornaviridae, and Secoviridae), including three replication proteins (helicase, protease, RNA dependent RNA polymerase), non-enveloped icosahedral virions of approximately 30 nm diameter, presence of a small VPg protein at the 5' terminus, and a polyadenylated 3' terminus.